sablier-labs/docs/docs/concepts/05-glossary.md

 ## Segment

-A data object that encapsulates three properties:
+A data object that encapsulates the following three properties:

 1. Amount
 2. Exponent
-3. Milestone
+3. Timestamp

 Segments are an essential component of Lockup Dynamic, as they facilitate the calculation of the custom streaming curve.